 \subsection{Outdoor Light Estimation}

-Outdoor light changes with the appearance of the sky, the surrounding context, and the time of day.
-The luminance and angular distribution of the sky also vary with cloud levels, times of year, and geographic locations.
-Perez sky model (\cite{perez1993all}) and the CIE standard sky model (\cite{cie2003spitial}) are commonly used to estimate outdoor light.
-Due to the nuanced difference between cloud cover and sunlight intensity, generalized sky models cannot fully describe the realistic sky appearance (\cite{darula2002cie}).
-Recent studies have focused on estimating the appearance of the spectral sky.
-A spectral sky represents chromatic changes based on time, sky turbidity, and geographic locations (\cite{hosek2012analytic}).
-Furthermore, analytical sky models (\cite{lalonde2012estimating,preetham1999practical}) approximate full-spectrum daylight under various atmospheric conditions.
+Outdoor light varies with sky appearance, surrounding context, and time of day.
+Luminance and angular distribution of the sky are further influenced by cloud cover, season, and geographic location.
+Perez sky model \cite{perez1993all} and CIE standard sky model \cite{cie2003spitial} are widely used to estimate outdoor illumination.
+However, due to subtle differences in cloud cover and sunlight intensity, generalized models cannot fully capture realistic sky appearance \cite{darula2002cie}.
+Recent studies have aimed to estimate spectral appearance of the sky, which accounts for chromatic variations based on time, sky turbidity, and geographic location \cite{hosek2012analytic}.
+In addition, analytical models \cite{lalonde2012estimating,preetham1999practical} have been developed to approximate full-spectrum daylight under diverse atmospheric conditions.

-In addition to generating sky model images, some studies aim to estimate outdoor lighting directly from 2D images.
-Learning-based method estimates 360$^{\circ}$ outdoor environment map from a single 2D photograph (\cite{hold2017deep,lalonde2014lighting}). \cite{lalonde2014lighting} developed a method to estimate light direction and intensity from a single Low Dynamic Range (LDR) image, and the generated HDR sky models are used for relighting new objects. \cite{zhang2017learning} recover linear HDR outdoor images from a single LDR panorama. \cite{sunkavalli2008color} recover time-varying color variation for the outdoor scene under direct sunlight and ambient skylight.
-The recent study by \cite{dastjerdi2023everlight} directly adds, removes, and edits the indoor and outdoor illumination sources in the panoramic representation.
-However, those studies focus on estimating outdoor environment maps for relighting new virtual objects; the outdoor light source is not used to estimate indoor light transport.
+Some studies aim to estimate outdoor lighting directly from 2D images.
+Learning-based methods estimate 360$^{\circ}$ outdoor environment maps from a single 2D photograph \cite{hold2017deep,lalonde2014lighting}, and the resulting HDR sky models are used for relighting tasks.
+Zhang and Lalonde \cite{zhang2017learning} recover linear HDR outdoor images from a single LDR panorama.
+Sunkavalli et al. \cite{sunkavalli2008color} reconstruct time-varying color changes in outdoor scenes under direct sunlight and ambient skylight.
+More recently, Dastjerdi et al. \cite{dastjerdi2023everlight} proposed editing indoor and outdoor illumination sources directly in a panoramic representation.
+However, these studies primarily focus on estimating outdoor environment maps for relighting virtual objects, without modeling indoor light transport from outdoor sources.